YasinzHyper/Delivery-management-system/README.md

 ### Installing ⚙️

-Run the followning command to install all the packages:
+Run the following command to install all the packages:

 ```sh
 npm run setup